 The other major difference is the feel of the shoes.

-Because HOKA shoes have thick soles, they feel more plush and forgiving, whereas New Balance running shoes are responsive and have a traditional feel.
+Because HOKA shoes have thick soles, they feel more comfy, plush, and forgiving, whereas New Balance running shoes have more responsiveness and a traditional feel.

-HOKA soles also have a lower heel-to-toe drop than New Balance running shoes, and they have a meta rocker or hubble heel, which is designed to help guide the transition from heel to toe (impact to push off) when you run.
+HOKA soles also have a lower heel-to-toe drop than New Balance running shoes, and they have a meta rocker or Hubble heel, designed to help guide the transition from heel to toe (impact to push off) when you run.

 In general, HOKA running shoes tend to have a slightly higher price point than New Balance running shoes.